Multiple Time Frame Analysis

 Multiple time frames analysis equals using 2 chart timeframes to trade energies - a shorter one used for trading and a longer one to check the Energies trend.

-Since it is always good to follow the market trend, in Multiple Time Frame Analysis, the longer time frame gives us the direction of the long-term trend.
+Since it's always good to follow the trend, in Multiple Time Frame Analysis, the longer time frame gives us the direction of the long-term trend.

 If the long-term market direction supports the direction of the smaller chart timeframe then the probability of being profitable is greatly increased.
 This is because even if you make a mistake the long-term energies trend will eventually save you.
 Also if you trade with the direction of the market, then mostly you will be on the winning side, this is what this analysis is all about.